 Sephora, a beauty company, has a popular customer loyalty program called Beauty Insider.
 The program has three tiers, and customers get points per dollar spent.
 Once they’ve spent a specific amount, customers are promoted to different insider levels.
 Each level comes with additional perks, like free shipping, access to exclusive sweepstakes, seasonal savings, and free products.

-When customers are excited about getting rewards from a company, they’re more likely to return and continue to purchase products to reach different loyalty tiers.
-When they return over and over again and are rewarded for it, they’re likely to become brand evangelists.
+When customers are excited about getting rewards from a company, they’re more likely to return and buy more products to reach different loyalty tiers.
+And when they do and are rewarded for it, they’re likely to become brand evangelists.

-Once you’ve gotten feedback from customers, listen to it.
-It may feel discouraging to hear negative feedback, but you should use it to your advantage.
-Although there are always trolls on the internet, most customers leave feedback because they genuinely want you to hear it.
-This feedback will let you know what they think you’re doing well, but they’ll also tell you what they think is missing.
+Once you have feedback from customers, listen to it.
+Negative feedback can be discouraging, but you can use it to your advantage.
+Although there are always trolls on the internet, most customers leave feedback because they genuinely want you to hear it, and want you to better the brand.
+Learn what customers think you’re doing well — and what they think you’re missing.

-For example, if you have a customer who enjoys your brand but received a faulty product in the mail, they’ll likely be disappointed.
-They’ll respond to your survey and let you know they expected more, but this doesn’t necessarily mean they’re blacklisting you.
-If you take the time to understand the issue and make the situation right, the customer will see that you genuinely care about their experience and become more loyal than before.
+For example, if you have a customer who enjoys your brand but received a faulty product in the mail, they’ll be disappointed.
+They’ll respond to your survey and let you know they expected more.
+But this doesn’t mean they’re blacklisting you.
+If you take the time to understand the issue and make the situation right, the customer will see that you care about their experience and become more loyal than before.

 Spend Time On Your Customers

-If you take the time to learn about your customers and what they want and structure your customer experience to meet their needs, you’ll likely generate a following of loyal brand evangelists.
+All in all, customers become loyal when they feel cared about and listened to.
+They’ll become brand evangelists when they have consistent, satisfactory interactions with a business across the board.
+Take the time to learn about your customers and what they want.
+Then, structure your customer experience to meet their needs, and you’ll likely generate a following of loyal brand evangelists.